mytech-today-now/wp-meme-player-2/PromptBuilding.md

     - **Instructive Comments**:
       - Include detailed comments in your code to explain functionality and facilitate future development.
     - **User Guide**:
-      - Create a user guide within the plugin's admin area to help users understand how to use all features, including generating and using preview GIFs, setting frame timing options, configuring analytics, and using drag-and-drop functionality.
+      - Create a user guide within the plugin's admin area to help users understand how to use all features, including automatic preview GIF generation, setting frame timing options, configuring analytics, using drag-and-drop functionality, and managing frame metadata and SEO content.
     - **Developer Documentation**:
       - Provide documentation for the Plugin API to assist developers in extending or integrating with the plugin.